jgwoolley/Names-by-Culture/README.md

 # How to run

-1. I have created a [setup script](setup.sh) that can be run to create a [virtual environment](https://docs.python.org/3/library/venv.html), and downloads the relevant dependencies.
-This setup script only works on Linux.
+1. I have created a [setup script](setup.sh) that can be run to create a [virtual environment (venv)](https://docs.python.org/3/library/venv.html), and downloads the relevant dependencies.
+This setup guide is written to work on Linux, however, consult the venv documentation to get it working on the operating system of your choice.

 ```console
 foo@bar:~$ sh setup.sh